StanfordBDHG/.github/CONTRIBUTING.md

 <!--

-This source file is part of the Stanford Biodesign for Digital Health open-source project
+This source file is part of the Stanford Biodesign Digital Health Group open-source organization

 SPDX-FileCopyrightText: 2022 Stanford University and the project authors (see CONTRIBUTORS.md)